ivoysey/agdademo/patter.md

 ```

 the `{ }` syntax is more or less like the `( )` for Pi types, except that
-you're allowed to leave it off at the call site and agda will guess it from
+you're allowed to leave it off at the call site and agda will guess what
+you meant from the context. when i say "guess", i mean that it's basically
-the context. it's basically just doing fancy unification, so it can guess a
+just doing a form of unification, so it dos pretty well.

-lot of things. picking which order to put your arguments and what to make
+picking which order to put your arguments and what to make implicit or not
-implicit or not is an art---never using it is irritating, using it too much
+is an art---never using it is irritating, using it too much is so cluttered
-is so clutterd as to be un-damn-readable, and there's a shifting sweet spot
+as to be un-damn-readable, and there's a shifting sweet spot in
-in between.
+between. it's a bit like choosing which arugments to curry and in what
+order.

 we can use the mixfix mechanism for any identifier, not just in types
 or type constructor names: